-(a) This Chapter establishes the criteria for issuance and terms of conditions upon which the Department may issue licenses to receive title to, acquire, own, possess, transfer, offer or receive for transport, or deliver any licensed material.
+(a) This Chapter establishes the criteria for issuance and terms of conditions upon which the Department may issue licenses to receive title to, acquire, own, possess, use, transfer, offer or receive for transport, or deliver any licensed material.
 This Chapter also governs the operation of facilities for-handling and disposing of licensed material.
-This Chapter also provides requirements for decommissioning and the long-term care and maintenance of byproduct material.
+This Chapter also provides requirements for decommissioning of licensed facilities.
 Unless otherwise specified, the requirements of this Chapter are in addition to, and not in substitution for, other applicable requirements of these rules.

 (a) This Chapter establishes performance objectives and procedural requirements applicable to any licensee.
-This Chapter also applies to waste systems for byproduct material, including specific technical and financial requirements for siting, construction, operation, monitoring, decontamination, reclamation, and ultimate stabilization of byproduct material, as well as requirements for licensee transfer and termination, long-term site monitoring, surveillance, ownership, and ultimate custody of source material milling facilities and byproduct material impoundments.
+This Chapter also applies to waste systems for licensed material, including specific technical and financial requirements for siting, construction, operation, monitoring, decontamination, and decommissioning of licensed facilities, as well as requirements for licensee transfer and termination.